Isaac Russell: Early life

-Isaac Russell at Windy Haugh, near Alston, Cumberland, England, to William Russell and Isabella Peart.
+Isaac Russell was born at Windy Haugh, near Alston, Cumberland, England, to William Russell and Isabella Peart.
 He was the youngest of thirteen children.
 In 1817 the family emigrated from England to Upper Canada.

 Latter Day Saint movement

 Russell and his family were baptized into the Church of the Latter Day Saints on May 21, 1836, by Parley P. Pratt, along with the families of John Taylor, Joseph Fielding, and others.
 Russell joined the body of the Latter Day Saints in Kirtland, Ohio, in 1837.

 Alston Church

 As the Latter Day Saints were fleeing Missouri in the winter of 1838–39, Russell claimed to have received revelations directing him to remain in Missouri by leading the church into Indian Territory, where the Three Nephites would join them to convert the Lamanites.
+He was alleged to have said that Joseph Smith had "fallen" and that he, Isaac, was now the prophet.

+Russell wrote letters to those he had converted in Alston, England, secretly telling them of his new beliefs and plans, trying to persuade them to join him.
 His organization was called the Alston Church.
-He was alleged to have said that Joseph Smith had "fallen" and that he, Isaac, was now the prophet.
+However, the Alston, England church members were visited by apostle Willard Richards, who convinced them of Russell's apostacy, and they remained faithful to the main body of the church.

-On April 26, 1839, Russell, along with most, if not all, of his followers were excommunicated.
+On April 26, 1839, Russell, along with most, if not all, of his Missouri followers were excommunicated.

-After accusing Russell of usurping authority over a small group of his converts and behaving as their prophet, most of these Alston saints immigrated to Nauvoo, Illinois, by the winter of 1843.
+The majority of Russell's followers in Missouri left him and rejoined the main church body in Nauvoo, Illinois, with one group departing from Far West, Missouri on May 18, 1840.